Carthaginian coinage: Final period (200-146 BC)

 Following the Carthaginian defeat in the Second Punic War, the Carthaginians minted purely in bronze.
 Carthage appears to have operated a closed currency system, in which people bringing gold and silver coinage into the city had to give it to the civic authorities in exchange for local bronze coinage.
 Ptolemaic Egypt operated a similar system in this period.
 In textual sources, the period after the Second Punic War is presented as a period of economic recovery for the Carthaginians, but Paolo Visonà suggests that the absence of precious metal coinage "casts doubt" on this narrative.

 There are three bronze denominations.
 SNG Cop.
-409-413, weighing around 100 g, bears a female head on the obverse and a standing horse on the reverse with an uraeus sun-disk above it (i.e, the same design as the Group X electrum).
+409-413, weighing around 100 g, bears a female head on the obverse and a standing horse on the reverse with a uraeus sun-disk above it (i.e., the same design as the Group X electrum).
 SNG Cop.
 399-400 weighs around 20 g and has a female head on the obverse and a horse raising one hoof on the reverse.
 SNG Cop.
 414 has the same design as 409-413, but weighs only 4 g.
 It is very rare.
 Bronze coinages also began to be issued at Utica and by the Numidian kings in this period.

 During the Third Punic War, the Carthaginians issued their very last coinage in gold, silver, and bronze, with a female head on the obverse and a horse raising one hoof, with a pellet in the field.
 Some issues have a serrated edge.
 The gold issue, Jenkins-Lewis, Group XVIII is very pure, but only issued in a relatively small denomination of 3 g (4/5 drachma).
 The silver, SNG Cop.
 401-408 weighs 13.10 g (roughly 2 shekels).
 After the war, most of the silver and gold was probably melted down, but Carthaginian bronze coinage is common in Illyria in the late second and early first centuries BC, along with Sicilian and Numidian bronze; it may have been exported there as scrap.